Gohla/pibs/src/0_intro/1_setup/index.md

 I recommend storing your code in a source control system such as [Git](https://git-scm.com/), and uploading it to a source code hub such as [GitHub](https://github.com/).
 A source control system allows you to look at changes and to go back to older versions, and uploading to a source code hub then provides a convenient backup.

-If you use Git, create the `pie/.gitignore` file with:
+If you use Git, create the `.gitignore` file with:

 ```.gitignore
 /target